syncfusion-content/flutter-docs/Flutter/radial-gauge/ranges.md

 * [`sizeUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/sizeUnit.html) – Specifies whether the start width and end width of the range are set in logical pixels or factor.

-* `gradient` - Specifies the gradient color for the range.
+* `gradient` - Specifies the gradient for the range.

 {% highlight dart %}